astraly-labs/Pragma/docs/versioned_docs/version-V3/starknet/randomness/Architecture.md

 ## Verifying The Randomness

-As mentioned above, in the first phase of Empiric Network's VRF feed, the randomness proof is posted as calldata, allowing anyone to verify it off-chain.
+As mentioned above, in the first phase of Pragma Network's VRF feed, the randomness proof is posted as calldata, allowing anyone to verify it off-chain.

 In order to make it easier to verify that a specific piece of randomness was verifiable, we provide an open source implementation of the verifier.
-Follow these simple steps to verify any randomness provided by Empiric Network:
+Follow these simple steps to verify any randomness provided by Pragma Network:

-1. Install the Empiric Python package `pip install empiric-network `
+1. Install the Pragma Python package `pip install pragma-network `
-2. Run `python3 -m empiric.cli random verify-random <TRANSACTION\*HASH>` where `TRANSACTION_HASH` is the hash of the StarkNet testnet transaction in which the randomness was submitted to your smart contract.
+2. Run `python3 -m pragma.cli random verify-random <TRANSACTION\*HASH>` where `TRANSACTION_HASH` is the hash of the StarkNet testnet transaction in which the randomness was submitted to your smart contract.

 ## Technical Specification

 ### Function: `request_random`

 Allows your smart contract to request randomness.
-Upon calling the Empiric contract, an event is emitted triggering the randomness and proof to be generated off-chain and then submitted back on-chain, calling the callback function `receive_random_words` on your contract.
+Upon calling the Pragma contract, an event is emitted triggering the randomness and proof to be generated off-chain and then submitted back on-chain, calling the callback function `receive_random_words` on your contract.

 #### Inputs